larsch/ocra/ocra_code_signing_and_windows.md

 ### Issues

 Unfortunately, the Code Signing process does not append the Digital Signature immediately after the Ocra Signature.
 There are usually a few NUL bytes in between the two.

 These NUL bytes are likely for alignment reasons that are not documented.
-Nonetheless, doing a small search back from the `VirtualAddress` (start of Digital Signature) until it finds the first non-NUL bytes appears to be an effective workaround and I have not noticed any problems with this approach on multiple test files.
-We do need to ensure the last byte of the Ocra signature is not a NUL byte though, but since the Ocra signature is hard-coded and completely under our control this is a non-issue.
+Nonetheless, doing a small search back from the `VirtualAddress` (start of Digital Signature) until we find the first non-NUL bytes appears to be an effective workaround and I have not noticed any problems with this approach on multiple test files.

+Finally, we need to ensure the last byte of the Ocra signature is not a NUL byte.
+However, since the Ocra signature is hard-coded and completely under our control this is a non-issue.

 ## Conclusion